 The San Diego County Board of Education seeks a superintendent who will lead the organization to transform public education and guarantee high levels of student achievement through significant engagement of all stakeholders in the county.

-The San Diego County Office of Education serves as an exemplary regional resource to students, parents, districts, agencies, and businesses by working with 42 school districts enrolling over 500,000 students, more than 125 charter schools, and five community college districts in the county.
+The San Diego County Office of Education serves as an exemplary regional resource to students, parents, districts, agencies, and businesses by working with 42 school districts enrolling over 500,000 students, 124 charter schools, and five community college districts in the county.
 SDCOE serves the county’s most vulnerable students and educates nearly 10,000 children through the Momentum Learning portfolio of schools (formerly known as Juvenile Court and Community Schools).
 The County Office has enjoyed many recent accomplishments in student achievement, and this superintendency represents one of the most extraordinary opportunities for educational leadership in the county and the state.

 Opportunities for Involvement

 The public was invited to provide input in a number of ways into what characteristics the board should seek in a San Diego County superintendent of schools: